beyarkay/masters-thesis/src/01_introduction.md

   performance of each classification algorithms.
 - Chapter \ref{chap:conclusion} concludes the thesis, summarising the findings and providing recommendations for future work.
-- The Appendix has several sections, none of which are required for the thesis but which are presented for the interested reader: Appendix
+- The Appendix has several sections for the interested reader: Appendix
   \ref{app:additional-figures} contains additional figures, Appendix
   \ref{app:additional-tables} contains additional tables, and Appendix
   \ref{app:the-human-hand} contains anatomical details about the human hand.